HughP/dnj-corpus/README.md

  $ cat proof-no-PUA.txt | perl -CS -pe 's/\N{U+FEFF}//g' > proof-no-PUA-no-BOM.txt
 ```

 3. Markup tags were removed from the text with search and replace. `<h>` and `</h>` were replaced with nothing (simple delete).
-Although `$ sed -e 's/<[^>]*>//g' proof-no-PUA-no-BOM.txt  > proof-no-PUA-no-BOM-no-TAGS.txt` could be used.
+Although `$ sed -e 's/<[^>]*>//g' proof-no-PUA-no-BOM.txt  > proof-no-PUA-no-BOM-no-TAGS.txt` could be used. _Actually_ if  the script is used, the `sed` command is used in the script.

 #### Typographical Encoding Errors
-In the course of text production several different look-alike characters have been used.
+In the course of text production several instances of different look-alike characters have been used.
 This is common for languages that do not have a Keyboard layout that will restrict (or guarantee the consistency) of the characters used to produce texts in that language.

 1. Correct equal signs